 Beneficiaries for this Project

 The project is primarily targeted towards the Directorate of Water Resources Management (DWRM) of the Ministry of Water and Environment (MWE) of Uganda.
 Practitioners, policymakers and researchers from Ugandan governments and universities working in the water sector will directly benefit from the trainings on water quality related aspects.
-The DWRM, as an institution with an overall mandate for water resources management in Uganda, is our main target institution for the tailored institutional capacity enhancement.
+The DWRM, as an institution with an overall mandate for water resources management in Uganda, is the main target institution for the tailored institutional capacity enhancement.
 Other direct beneficiaries include the national and regional development partners, investors, civil society organisations and scientists.
 Due to the impact of water quality on human health and ecosystem services, a much larger group of indirect beneficiaries is also envisioned at the impact level, namely the Ugandans who directly or indirectly suffer from water pollution.

 Partnership